List of Planet of the Apes characters: Nova

 Nova is a primitive mute young woman in the novel Planet of the Apes by Pierre Boulle.
 In the first two Planet of the Apes films, Nova was played by Linda Harrison.

 In Planet of the Apes, Nova is captured by the apes alongside Taylor, they are taken to ape city where they are paired up in a cell.
 Eventually she and Taylor escape to the Forbidden Zone with the help of Zira and Cornelius.

 In Beneath the Planet of the Apes, she and Taylor journey through the Forbidden Zone, where Taylor mysteriously disappears.
 Nova meets another astronaut, Brent.
 Brent is brought by Nova to Zira and Cornelius, but they are captured by the gorillas.
-Escaping, they head for the Forbidden Zone, where they discover a forgotten city peopled by mutants who worship a massive cobalt bomb.
+Escaping, they head for the Forbidden Zone, where they discover a forgotten city peopled by telepathic mutants who worship a massive cobalt bomb.
 Nova and Brent are imprisoned, Brent with Taylor.
-Nova, seeing Brent and Taylor trying to kill each other, cries out Taylor's name.
-This frees Taylor from the mind control, which allows all three to escape, at the same time as General Ursus' army invades the city.
+Nova, seeing Brent and Taylor trying to kill each other, both being hypnotized by one of the mutants, and cries out Taylor's name.
+This frees Taylor from their mind control, which allows all three to escape, at the same time as General Ursus' army invades the city.
 The trio are ambushed by a gorilla soldier, who fatally shoots Nova, before Brent and Taylor manage to kill him.

 A variation of Nova appears in War for the Planet of the Apes, portrayed by Amiah Miller.
 This incarnation is a child who was rendered mute after being infected with a mutated strain of the Simian Flu that leaves infected mute and primitive.
-She was originally cared for by her similarly mute father in a remote settlement until he is killed by Caesar in self-defense and taken in by Caesar's orangutan ally, Maurice, who later names her Nova after a Chevy Nova emblem she received from Bad Ape.
+She was originally cared for by her father in a remote settlement until he is killed by Caesar in self-defense and taken in by Caesar's orangutan ally, Maurice, who later names her Nova after a Chevy Nova emblem she received from Bad Ape.
+Nova also learns how to communicate with sign language.

+In Kingdom of the Planet of the Apes, Nova is a young woman who encounters the protagonist Noa and his orangutan acquaintance Raka.
+When they first encounter her, Raka names her Nova, but her real name is later revealed to be Mae.
+It is unknown what became of the original Nova.